spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 - have standardized development, testing and debugging cycles
 - are build and packaged in a standardized and automated fashion
-- has stable and reliable routing and discovery
+- has stable and reliable routing and discovery.

 ## Demo